Understanding Texas Mechanics Liens

 Unlike many states, Texas doesn’t have a single preliminary notice that must be sent at the start of the project to retain lien rights.
 Instead, Texas requires parties to send notices for each and every month that they provided labor or materials (but haven’t been paid for them).

 So a subcontractor or supplier on a long project who is subject to slow payment (or is not being paid at all) will likely need to send multiple notices.
 And, these monthly notices are in addition to other notices (like notices for retainage or notices for specially fabricated materials).
+For more on these notices see:

 Further, 2nd tier subcontractors and suppliers (parties who contract with someone other the GC/prime contractor) may be required to send multiple notices for each month in which they didn’t receive payment for labor or materials.